Divergense/video-frames-saver/README.md

 # video_frames_saver
-Saves some frames of multiple video files (particularly from youtube).
+Saves some frames of multiple video files (in particular from youtube).

 # Usage